-Before saying yes to an interview, answering any questions, producing any documents, or even responding to requests about litigation or an investigation, you should contact the Law Department.
+Before saying yes to an interview, answering any questions, producing any documents, or even responding to requests about litigation or an investigation, you should contact legal personnel.
 This is true when the organization is involved directly, and when we are involved indirectly, such as investigations of vendors, customers or competitors.